BenZhiGroup/JARVIS/README.md

 # JARVIS
-Aim to become a Iron Man's JARVIS.
+Aim to become a Iron Man's JARVIS.🚀🚀
 # How It works
 This project depends on [Wechaty/Puppet XP](https://github.com/wechaty/puppet-xp) and [EdgeGPT](https://github.com/acheong08/EdgeGPT) and [OpenAI Python API](https://platform.openai.com/).